RAHULJOGI-CODE/LangChain/README.md

 # 🧠 Course Chatbot - AI-Powered Course Assistant
-An interactive chatbot using **LangChain, Pinecone, and Gemini AI**, designed to help users explore courses, get pricing, and receive AI-generated recommendations.
+An interactive chatbot using **LangChain, Pinecone, and Gemini AI**, designed to help users explore courses, get pricing, and receive AI-generated recommendations of "Brainlox".

+In this i scrape data from "https://brainlox.com/courses/category/technical" and the chatbot is created soley with context as thsat scraped data and under gemini for better conversations

 ## 🚀 Features
 ✅ **Web-based chatbot UI** (Flask + HTML)